cwalk/LeapMotion-Arduino/README.md

 `servo.js` with a servo similar to this one: https://www.adafruit.com/products/1967 connected on pins 3 and 13, this script just rotates the servos at a specfied angle over and over when it detects your hand over the Leap Motion.

+Something important to note with all scripts involving the servo motors (`servo.js`, `singleArmServo.js`, and `doubleArmServo.js`) you need to wait until the servos are "ready."
+After you run the node script, keep your hands outside the view of the Leap Motion.
+Once the servos are "ready" you will see them twitch slightly, and hear the electricity running through them.
+Now you can put your hand over the view of the Leap Motion.
+Use the YouTube videos as reference if you are still confused.

 ## singleArmServo

 `singleArmServo.js` has the same servo connected to pins 3 and 13, but actually mimics your hands position.
 Your hand's Pitch and Yaw will be translated as the Pitch and Yaw in the servo mount.

+`lookAtPositions.js` is similar to `singleArmServo.js` but you can enter what x,y,z position you want the servo to point to, and it rotates to that position.
+You don't use the Leap Motion in this program.

+## doubleArmServo

+`doubleArmServo.js` is the same as `singleArmServo.js` but this uses 2 servo mounts, and actually mimics both of your hands as interpretted through the Leap Motion.
+If only 1 hand is present, only 1 servo will move (no matter which hand you use, the same servo will move if only 1 hand is present).
+If you put both hands over the leap motion, each servo mount will mimic a hand.

+I recommend putting the servo mounts parallel horizontally in front of you and the Leap Motion, so it's very easy to see how they mimic your hands.
+First figure out which servo moves when only 1 hand is present.
+Then put that on the left side, and the other servo on the right side.
+Then, run the script, and when the servos are ready, put your left hand into the view of the Leap Motion, the left servo should mimic it. *Now* put your right hand in the view of the Leap Motion, and the right servo should mimic your right hand.
+Use the YouTube videos as reference.

+## irProximitySensor and sonarFinder

+`irProximitySensor.js` and `sonarFinder.js` use an infrared proximity and maxbotix sonar sensor respectively, to calculate the distance from an object, while mounted on a servo arm, which can be controlled by the Leap Motion.

 ## YouTube